Islandora-Devops/islandora-playbook/README.md

 ### JWT

 Islandora 8 uses JWT for authentication across the stack.
 Crayfish microservices, Fedora, and Drupal all use them.
-Crayfish and Fedora have been set up to use a master token of `islandora` to make testing easier.
+Crayfish and Fedora have been set up to use a main token of `islandora` to make testing easier.
 To use it, just set the following header in HTTP requests:

   * `Authorization: Bearer islandora`